europeana/statistics-dashboard/README.md

     npm install

+## Development environment

+To facilitate containerisation the standard angular way of setting environment variables has been amended.

+The standard `environment.ts` file exists under `src/app/environments/` but its contents define a function that can load variables from an external source, in this case `src/assets/env.js`.

+The file `src/assets/env.js` should therefore be modified before starting the development server.

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.